lukedegruchy/ceylon-uuid/README.md

 * clockSeqLow;
 * node;

+Current version: 0.0.2

+Version history:

-Currently (version 0.0.1), the only functionality implemented is to obtain a UUID from a UUID string (ex E1303FB5-F085-4D11-A51C-D85DFFC7FE27) and the actual string attribute of the UUID will output this same UUID string.
+* 0.0.1: The only functionality implemented is to obtain a UUID from a UUID string (ex E1303FB5-F085-4D11-A51C-D85DFFC7FE27) and the actual string attribute of the UUID will output this same UUID string.
+* 0.0.2: Add functionality to obtainly a randomly generated UUID version 4.
+Also, validate for supported versions and variants.